 CVE-2025-37179: Vulnerability in Hewlett Packard Enterprise (HPE) ArubaOS (AOS)

 CVE-2025-37179 is a medium severity vulnerability in Hewlett Packard Enterprise's ArubaOS versions 8.
 10. 0.
 0 and 8.
 12. 0.
-0. It involves multiple out-of-bounds read flaws due to improper validation of buffer size values, which may cause the affected process to read beyond allocated memory.
-Exploitation can lead to process crashes resulting in denial-of-service conditions.
+0. It involves multiple out-of-bounds read flaws due to improper validation of buffer size values, which can cause the affected process to read beyond intended memory boundaries.
+Exploitation under specific conditions may lead to process crashes, resulting in denial-of-service (DoS) conditions.
 The vulnerability does not impact confidentiality or integrity and requires no authentication or user interaction.

 AI Analysis